Tuna-on-a-bagel/synthData/README.md

                   randomType = 'uniform',
                   count = 100)
 ```
-Generate a random list of 3D world coordinates that obey a desired constraint for translating an object, specify distribution type `'uniform'` or `'normal'`. if `'normal'` specified, the mean location will be the initial position of the object
+Generate a random list of 3D world coordinates that obey a desired constraint for translating an object, specify distribution type `'uniform'` or `'normal'`.
+If `'normal'` specified, the mean location will be the initial position of the object

 | Parameters | Description | type | Returns | Description | type |
 | ---------- | ----------- | ---- | ------- | ----------- | ---- |